LandOfTheRair/landoftherair-old/README.md

 * `DISCORD_BOT_CHANNEL` - the id of the channel for your discord bot to listen for commands in
 * `DISCORD_BOT_NAME` - the name of the bot as it was set up (default: "LandOfTheRairLobby")

+Also, your bot will need a role that can assign roles.

 If you want to test Stripe, you need to add:

 * `STRIPE_TOKEN` - the Stripe secret key